 Fold the top and bottom edge of the tortilla toward the center.

 Fold one side over, then neatly roll the tortilla & fillings into a snuggly swaddled burrito.
-Place burrito bottom side down onto a seasoned cast iron or non-stick hot skillet just long enough to lightly brown it.
+Seal the edge of the tortilla (like an envelope) with a small amount of water.
+Place the burrito with sealed-edge side down onto a seasoned cast iron or non-stick hot skillet just long enough to lightly brown it.
 Gently flip the burrito over and heat the other side until lightly brown.
 This will make your burrito toasty hot and will help keep it from unrolling or falling apart while you eat it.

 Enjoy while it's hot, with extra salsas and guacamole.
 Now that's what I would call the perfect vegan California breakfast burrito!

 Vegan California breakfast burritos are a fun and easy way to serve breakfast or brunch for family and friends.
 Create a build-your-own-burrito breakfast bar by offering a variety of fillings and toppings.
 Be sure to include lots of salsas and hot sauces.